Vladislav Tretiak: Post retirement

 Tretiak was the final torchbearer in the 2014 Winter Olympics in Sochi, Russia and lit the Olympic Flame during the opening ceremony along with Irina Rodnina.

 Personal

-Tretiak married his wife Tatiana (born 1950) on August 23, 1972, six weeks after they met.
+Tretiak married his wife Tatiana (born 1950) on 23 August 1972, six weeks after they met.
 Their first son, Dmitri, was born the following year and their daughter, Irina, was born 3 years later.
 Tatiana is qualified as a Russian literature teacher, although she no longer works.
 Tretiak is a devout Russian Orthodox Christian.

+Tretiak was sanctioned financially by the United Kingdom government in 2022, in relation to the Russo-Ukrainian War.
+Canada also implemented sanctions in 2024.